ansatzcapital/dilib/README.md

     db_address: str = "db-address",
     perturb_func: Callable[[CarConfig], None] | None = None,
 ) -> dilib.Container[CarConfig]:
+    """Helper for users to get container instance.

+    This should only be called at the application level, never by a function in a library.
+    """

     config = dilib.get_config(CarConfig, db_address=db_address)

     if perturb_func is not None:
         perturb_func(config)

     return dilib.get_container(config)